parsaabadi/go/README.md

 ```

 By default only SQLite database supported.
-If you want to use other database vendors (Microsoft SQL, MySQL, PostgreSQL, IBM DB2, Oracle) then comile dbcopy with ODBC support:
+If you want to use other database vendors (Microsoft SQL, MySQL, PostgreSQL, IBM DB2, Oracle) then compile dbcopy with ODBC support:

 ```
 go install -tags odbc github.com/openmpp/go/dbcopy
 ```

-Please visit our [wiki](http://www.openmpp.org/wiki/) for more inforamition.
+Please visit our [wiki](http://www.openmpp.org/wiki/) for more information.